 In 2019, the Group reorganised its business segments to reflect changes in its reporting and accountability structures following the creation of a new position, the Head of Industrial Assets, with oversight and responsibility for all of the Group's industrial assets.
-The Group now operates two business segments: industrial activities (reporting to the Head of Industrial Assets) and marketing activities (reporting to the Head of Industrial Assets) and marketing activities (reporting to the Head of Marketing, being the Group's CEO).
+The Group now operates two business segments: industrial activities (reporting to the Head of Industrial Assets) and marketing activities (reporting to the Head of Marketing, being the Group's CEO).
 Prior to 2019, the Group had been organised into three business segments around its commodities: metals and minerals, energy products and agricultural products.